85

 The original album closes with The Christmas Song, the classic written by Mel Torme and Robert Wells.
 This song was not included in the TV special.

-The CD version from 1988, which is the one I have in my collection, features one bonus track.
-Purposely titled Greensleeves, this version of What Child Is This is a longer version than appears on track 2.
+The CD version from 1987, which is the one I have in my collection, features one bonus track.
+Purposely titled Greensleeves, this version of What Child Is This? is a longer version that appears on track 2.

 I’m telling you, there is not a bad song on here!
 THIS IS A MUST HAVE FOR ALL CHRISTMAS COLLECTIONS.
 You should have this, then you can entertain your friends, your family and even yourself with classic Christmas songs that will take you back to childhood.
 That being said, I think most people enjoy some of the songs a lot, and others they would probably pass on.
 This may not be a Christmas CD that you put on and listen straight through, but it contains classics that need to be in every collection.